inesgr98/Carex_helodes_chromosomal_rearrangements/README.md

 #### Usage
 These scripts are designed to be executed on **R**.
 Each R script is for independent analysis.
 However I recommend running window_characterization.R or enrichment_analysis.R as they both include the part where the table is generated.
 - `window_analisis.R`: Performs Generalized Linear Models.
-- 'enrichment_analysis.R'.
+- `enrichment_analysis.R`.
 Performs permutation enrichment tests.
-- 'violin_graph.R' Creates the violin graphs.
+- `violin_graph.R` Creates the violin graphs.
 These graph was futher edited with InkScape for the article.
-- 'genome_features_1JMC18.R' and 'genome_features_4JMC19C.R' performs supplementary figures S2 and S3 representing egnomic features along chromosomes (all and only rearranged chromosomes.
+- `genome_features_1JMC18.R` and `genome_features_4JMC19C.R` performs supplementary figures S2 and S3 representing egnomic features along chromosomes (all and only rearranged chromosomes.